MSDEVMTL/GlobalAzureBootcamp-2019/Lab5/README.md

 ### Setting up the resources keys

 To use the computer vision api, first copy the api key you copied earlier into the file appsettings.json, under the ```Keys:ComputerVision:ApiKey``` section.

 In the ```Keys:ComputerVision:ApiEndPoint``` section, enter the computer vision api endpoint.
 It should like like this: ```https://eastus.api.cognitive.microsoft.com```, where ```eastus``` is the region into which you created your computer vision api resource into.

 Now for the storage connection string, copy the connection string you copied earlier into the section ```Keys:Storage:ConnectionString```.

+### Add code to make use of the resource keys

 To be able to use these keys into our application, create a class in the application named ```KeysOptions```.
 We will be using the Options pattern available in ASP.NET Core.
 In that class, you will need to copy the structure of your appsettings into code.
 It should look like the following: